 Open Shortest Path First (OSPF) is an IP link state routing protocol.
 Link state routers exchange information about the state of their network connections or links.
 Using this information, each router can construct the topology of the internetwork, and from that derive a routing table consisting of the most efficient paths between devices.

 OSPF offers the following advantages over IP RIP:

-- ◆ Faster convergence of router information tables
+- Faster convergence of router information tables

-- ◆ "First hand" routing information
+- First hand routing information

 - Generates less traffic

 - No count-to-infinity problem

-For more information, see Contents > NIAS Routing Concepts > TCP/IP > OSPF in the NetWare Server Communications online documentation (www.novell.com/documentation).
+For more information, see Contents > Connectivity Services > Routing Concepts > TCP/IP > OSPF.